 I was always curious what it would be like to walk around Wat Pho at night, as many wats are illuminated with lights.
 Fortunately, this was one of the tour’s main highlights.

 By day, Wat Pho is a must.
 Not only is it the home of a giant reclining gold Buddha, but it houses a massage school, which gives training in the traditional art of Thai massage and medicine.
 You can actually get an authentic Thai massage there.

 While you’ll see and experience more of a wat in daylight hours when there’s more activity, it’s undeniable that seeing the wat at night is breath-taking!
 If you love photography, then it’s your chance to finally get a clean shot.. many in fact!
 The wat is lit with an ethereal, eerie and quiet glow and you’ll notice more details pronounced in the architecture.
 From architectural details to statues of Buddhas, everything seems to speak to you its own thoughts.

 Yaowarat (aka Chinatown)

-Yaowarat (aka Chinatown) was the last stop on the tour.
+Yaowarat (aka Chinatown) was the last stop on the tour and we were back to Downtown Bangkok and nearer to my hostel.
 If you love Chinese food, Yaowarat is a foodie paradise.
 Being that it was October and the Vegetarian Festival in town, the streets were buzzing with street food hawkers and hungry crowd.
 Yellow flags signifying vegetarian safe food decorated streets and food stands.